Micha-Git/CarRentalAppV2.0/pages/ecd_add_car_to_fleet_v2.0.md

 # Extended Component Diagram AddCarToFleetV2.0

+Hint: The extended component diagram helps illustrate the interactions between the involved microservices.

 ![](../figures/ecd_add_car_to_fleet_v2.0.png)

 (/1/ rpc addCarToFleet(vin, fleetId)) The fleet manager adds a new car to a fleet by providing a vin of the car and a fleet id of the fleet he owns and want to add the car.